-The Friends of Breck Hill Park are a key partnership group involved with management day day development of the park.
-The group raised £100k for have refurbishment of the play area and development of the wildflower area.
+The Friends of Breck Hill Park are a key partnership group involved with management day to day and development of the park.
+The group have raised £100k for refurbishment of the play area and development of the wildflower area.
 They have also provided a site woodland management plan and have ambitious future plans for increasing the facilities for the community.
 The friends group members are committed individuals working to improve their green space.